holderbaum-io/think-about-website/content/en/consensus.md

 [Back to top](#backtotop)

 To conduct this conference, we have to store a certain amount of data about attendees, speakers and sponsors.
-We believe, that the personal data of individuals should be respected as a private good -- so our promise to you is that we will never share your personal data beyond the minimal technical necessity.
+We believe that the personal data of individuals should be respected as a private good - so our promise to you is that we will never share your personal data beyond the minimal technical necessity.
 That would be:

 * Storing it at out ticket provider ([Pretix](https://pretix.eu) in Germany)
-* Giving payment information to the payment provider selected during checkout -- unless you wire the money via regular bank transaction
+* Giving payment information to the payment provider selected during checkout
+  \- unless you wire the money via regular bank transaction
-* Storing it in our conference management tool Frab (hosted at [Hetzner](https://hetzner.de) in Germany)
+* Storing it in our conference management tool Frab (hosted by [Hetzner](https://hetzner.de) in Germany)
-* Storing it in our newsletter management tool Mailtrain if you subscribed to our newsletter (hosted at [Hetzner](https://hetzner.de) in Germany)
+* Storing it in our newsletter management tool Mailtrain if you subscribed to our newsletter (hosted by [Hetzner](https://hetzner.de) in Germany)

-We will neither sell your data nor give it away to any third partner without your explicit consent, not even sponsors.
+We will neither sell your data nor give it away to any third party without your explicit consent, not even sponsors.

 # Disclaimer